Kris Kristofferson, Songwriting Legend and Actor, Dies at 88

 Photo: Marina Chavez; used with permission

-Kris Kristofferson, a truly legendary singer-songwriter as well as actor, has officially retired.
-The news, announced January 27, 2021, was revealed in an “oh, by the way” manner in a press release from Morris Higham Management (MHM), which will represent Kristofferson’s estate.
-Among his many career highlights are his composition, “Me and Bobby McGee,” a #1 hit for Janis Joplin in 1971; his musical collaboration with Willie Nelson, Johnny Cash and Waylon Jennings as part of the Highwaymen; and his acting roles in such films as 1976’s A Star is Born and 1973’s Pat Garrett & Billy the Kid.
-Kristofferson turned 87 on June 22, 2023.
+Kris Kristofferson, a truly legendary singer-songwriter as well as actor, has died at the age of 88.
+The news of his passing at his home in Maui, Hawaii, on Saturday, September 28, 2024, was announced by his family on his Facebook page today (Sept.
+29).
+Among his many career highlights are his composition “Me and Bobby McGee,” a #1 hit for Janis Joplin in 1971; his musical collaboration with Willie Nelson, Johnny Cash and Waylon Jennings as part of the Highwaymen; and his acting roles in such films as 1976’s A Star is Born and 1973’s Pat Garrett & Billy the Kid.

 Kristoffer Kristofferson was born in the border town of Brownsville, Tex., on June 22, 1936.
-Among his many unique accomplishments, Kristofferson was a Rhodes Scholar at Oxford University, a college football player, a bartender, a Golden Gloves boxer, a forest fighter, and an Army Ranger who flew helicopters.
+Among his many unique accomplishments, Kristofferson was a Rhodes Scholar at Oxford University, a college football player, a bartender, a Golden Gloves boxer, a forest fighter and an Army Ranger who flew helicopters.

 Kristofferson achieved remarkable success as a country songwriter at the start of the 1970s.
-His songs “Me and Bobby McGee,” “Help Me Make It Through the Night,” “Sunday Morning Coming Down,” and “For the Good Times,” were all chart-topping hits.
+His songs “Me and Bobby McGee,” “Help Me Make It Through the Night,” “Sunday Morning Coming Down” and “For the Good Times” were all chart-topping hits.
 By 1987, it was estimated that more than 450 artists had recorded Kristofferson’s compositions.

 Watch Kristofferson perform “Me and Bobby McGee” in 1979